Contrary to popular belief

 Okinawa, the largest island in the chain, played a vital point during World War II

-, as it was the location for the last major battle in the Pacific front and some historians believe that this was a deciding factor for the usage to the atomic bombs.
+, as it was the location for the last major battle in the Pacific front; some historians believe that this was a deciding factor for the decision to use atomic bombs.
+After the war, the islands remained under US occupation until 1972.
 Now, the islands are popular tourist destination spots and is akin to Hawaii.
 Okinawa also is home to numerous US military bases, which is still a sore point to this day to the locals.

 47. Okinawa (沖縄)